Other things to consider

 Fitness to practise is a requirement of all professions registered with the Health & Care Professions Council (HCPC).

-During training, monitoring of fitness to practise is the responsibility of course centres.
+During training, monitoring of fitness to practise is the responsibility of courses.

 During the selection process